Topic

 Urban freight

-Local authorities engage with logistic players and local businesses to come up with innovative strategies reconciling two potential conflicting elements: a freight distribution system satisfying the market demand, and a liveable, emission-free urban environment.
-This has led to a wide range of initiatives in the following areas: air quality & safety, clean & alternative fleet promotion, space management and consolidation, data and stakeholder engagement. .
+Local authorities need to engage with logistic players and local businesses to come up with innovative strategies reconciling two potential conflicting elements: a freight distribution system that satisfy the market demand, and a liveable, emission-free urban environment.
+This has led to a wide range of initiatives to improve air quality and safety, test and develop clean & alternative fleet, encourage consolidation and promote stakeholder engagement.

 Our work on Urban Freight